bobbyiliev/101-linux-commands-ebook/ebook/en/content/009-the-bc-command.md

 Output : 16
 ```
 2 .
 Increment:
-- var –++ : Post increment operator, result of the variable is used first and then variable is incremented.
+- var –++ : Post increment operator, the result of the variable is used first and then the variable is incremented.
-- – ++var : Pre increment operator, variable is increased first and then result of variable is stored.
+- – ++var : Pre increment operator, the variable is increased first and then the result of the variable is stored.

 ```
 Input: $ echo "var=3;++var" | bc
 Output: 4
 ```
 3 .
 Decrement:
-- var – – : Post decrement operator, result of the variable is used first and then variable is decremented.
+- var – – : Post decrement operator, the result of the variable is used first and then the variable is decremented.
-- – – var : Pre decrement operator, variable is decreased first and then result of variable is stored.
+- – – var : Pre decrement operator, the variable is decreased first and then the result of the variable is stored.

 ```
 Input: $ echo "var=3;--var" | bc